ALERT: MOW DOWN MUGWORT BEFORE FROST,

 Connecticut plant scientists and volunteers who work on invasive issues are gravely concerned that mugwort (Artemisia vulgaris) is spreading rapidly throughout our road network.
 Minute seeds are blown across the winter landscape and carried in road dirt, in tire treads, on undercarriages, and by snow plows.
 The seeds germinate well in bare spots, and new mugwort patches spread from roadsides into adjacent meadow and forested habitats.
 A two- meter-tall plant yields up to 200,000 seeds!

 Mugwort grows in sun or shade, and in droughty or soggy soil.
 Dense mugwort colonies crowd out even the hardiest native goldenrods, grasses, and asters, but mugwort has far less ecological value.
 The seeds are too small for birds to eat.
 In September, mugwort plants form plumes with tiny, dull white flowers which yield no nectar, though the abundant wind- dispersed pollen causes hay fever.
 The finely dissected, gray-green leaves have a strong medicinal smell, and are eaten by few herbivores; because it repels fleas and vermin, mugwort has been used as bedding for livestock.
-Mugwort often reaches over 5 feet in height, though early summer mowing, shade, or very infertile soil may reduce its mature height to 1-2 feet.
+Mugwort often reaches over 4.5 feet in height, though early summer mowing, shade, or very infertile soil may reduce its mature height to 1-2 feet.
 Artemisia vulgaris threatens Connecticut’s biodiversity, agriculture, public health, and natural scenery.
 Simple mowing can much slow down its advance.
-Other control measures include double layers oif landscape fabric or other mulch.
-Herbicidal treatment with herbicides is tricky, due to the deep, dense rhizomes.
+Other control measures include double layers of landscape fabric or other mulch.
+Treatment with herbicides is very challenging, due to the deep, dense rhizomes.

 Members of the Right-of-Way Sub-committee of the CBS Ecology & Conservation Committee are concerned that Eversource’s new wide gravel roads and gravel pads along powerlines, will in all likelihood become new mega-seed sources, and spread into remaining ROW habitats, which are especially rich in biodiversity, including rare Lespedeza bush clovers, shrubland birds, Eastern box turtles, and the New England cottontail, our only rare rabbit species.

-Although mugwort seeds are known to remain viable for several years, protracted sprouting from the seed bank may not be an issue, after a nearby seed source is controlled.
-Kathleen Nelson, a CIPWG volunteer scientist, made a welcome discovery: mugwort seedlings entirely stopped sprouting on her land, the first year after a neighboring mugwort stand was mowed in early October of 2015 & 2016.
+Although mugwort seeds are known to remain viable for several years, protracted sprouting from the seed bank may not be an issue, after a nearby seed source is controlled, according to Kathleen Nelson.
+She is the tireless CIPWG volunteer scientist, who has been leading successful efforts to slow down the advance of Mile-a-Minute vine in Connecticut.
+She made a welcome discovery: mugwort seedlings entirely stopped sprouting on her land, the first year after a large, neighboring mugwort stand was mowed in early October of 2015 & 2016.

-The Connecticut Botanical Society suggests you call an official you know at your town hall, and explain why it is wise to mow down mugwort colonies in early fall; mention that prompt stabilization of bare soil will help eliminate seed beds for mugwort patches, as well as protect water quality.
-You could e-mail the link to this on-line article .
+The Connecticut Botanical Society suggests you call an official you know at your town hall, and explain why it is wise to control mugwort colonies; mention that prompt stabilization of bare soil will help eliminate seed beds for mugwort patches, as well as protect water quality.
+You could e-mail the link to this on-line article.
 The photo below shows mugwort and Japanese knotweed colonies on a former soil pile.
 Eversource officials and/or the CT Siting Council also need to understand that even thick gravel pads are readily colonized by mugwort, and become a significant seed source, statewide.